Kavyapaidi/Amazon_Clone/README.md

-Amazon Clone using HTML and CSS
+Beginner level basic Amazon Clone developed in HTML and CSS.